Jaisalmer district

 Jaisalmer district is the largest district in the Indian state of Rajasthan, and the third largest district in India.
 Located in Marwar (Jodhpur Division), the city of Jaisalmer is the administrative headquarters of the district.
 It is around 289 km from the city of Jodhpur, and around 559 km from Jaipur, the capital of Rajasthan.
 As of the 2011 population census, it is the least populous district out of all 50 districts in Rajasthan.
+Jaisalmer district is located in western part of the state.